I7-Examples/When-in-Rome-1/docs/source.txt

 Definition:  a room is rich if the number of things in it is greater than the number of things in the holder of the creature.

 A creature behavior rule (this is the creature escape rule):
-	if the player lies outside the creature, make no decision;
+	if the player encloses the creature, make no decision;
-	if the creature is active and the creature is in a container (called home) begin;
+	if the creature is active and the creature is in a container (called home): if the home contains something (called target) which is wanted by the creature: try the creature trying taking the target;
+		otherwise:
-		if the home contains something (called target) which is wanted by the creature begin;
+			if the player carries the home:
-			try the creature trying taking the target;
-		otherwise;
-			if the player carries the home, make no decision;
+				make no decision;
-				if the creature was last fed too long ago, do nothing;
+			if the creature was last fed too long ago: do nothing;
+			otherwise:
-				otherwise try the creature trying exiting;
+				try the creature trying exiting;
-				if the active creature is in a closed container (called the trap) begin;
-					if the creature is friendly and the creature is visible, say "[The creature] presses its mouth to the inner surface of [the trap] and makes fish faces at you.";
+			if the active creature is in a closed container (called the trap): if the creature is friendly and the creature is visible: say "[The creature] presses its mouth to the inner surface of [the trap] and makes fish faces at you.";
-					otherwise if the creature is visible, say "[The creature] knocks on the inner wall of [the trap]."; now the creature is passive;
+				otherwise if the creature is visible:
+					say "[The creature] knocks on the inner wall of [the trap]."; now the creature is passive;
-				end if;
-		end if;
-	end if.

 A creature behavior rule:
 	if the creature is hostile and the creature is active and the creature is smart, try the creature trying launching us.